When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 Bonus Tip: You’ll need a separate persona for each of your audience segments.
 For example, let’s say you’re selling some kind of business marketing software.

-And you have identified 3 target segments: product managers, marketing managers, and PR executives.
-So you’ll need to create individual personas for all three.
+And you have identified three target segments: product managers, marketing managers, and PR executives.
+So, you’ll need to create individual personas for all three.

 As you might have noticed, a persona consists of two major types of data about your target market: